Crunch goes the cereal between the Caretaker’s teeth—a white picket fence like the one that had enclosed his cemetery until…

 Crunch goes the living flesh between their teeth.

 Crunch goes the floorboard as the Caretaker slowly steps back into his house, escaping his lawn.
-Outside, his house is a modern architectural beauty that catches even the teary eyes of those mourning the dead.
-Inside, his house is as decayed as the dead that have been mourned for years.
 “Lonnie, I’m home.”
 The words slowly come out, escaping his yawn.

 Crunch go the steps leading up to his bedroom.
 It’s been a long day, but he’s no stranger to longevity.
 Longevity is the loyal woman that has warmed the Caretaker’s bed for thousands of years.
 Longevity is a beautiful monster.

-Crunch goes the cereal between the Caretaker’s teeth.
-“I never want to eat that again,” Lonnie says.
-“It tastes horrible.
-Check the expiration date.”
-Her disgust hides behind a face held up by paralysis, robbed of all emotion and the wrinkles that come with it—Lonnie despises wrinkles.
+Crunch goes the cereal between Lonnie’s rotten teeth.
+“This tastes… horrible,” she says.
+“What’s the expiration date?”
+Her disgust hides behind a young face held up by paralysis, robbed of all emotion and the wrinkles that come with it—Lonnie despises wrinkles.
 “The dead walk,” the Caretaker replies.
 “Expiration dates don’t matter anymore.”
 He masks his usual stony expression with a smile—he knows these could be his final words to her, if he doesn’t make it back tomorrow.